 - There are several free apps that you can download to keep track of the wait times for rides.
 If you stay at a Disney Hotel you can get into the park an hour early.
 That hour goes crazy fast (and note there are big lines at the hotel too so don’t leave your room at the last second or you might miss part of your hour.)

 - You for sure want a plan for that hour to maximize it with the best rides- just note that not everything will be open.
 We were really disappointed to figure that out on our trip.
-For our early hour we jumped in line to meet the Princesses at Disneyland and at Calfornia Adventure it was awesome to get in quickly to a lot of rides- California Adventure always seems way busier to me.
+The most popular rides on the Disneyland side were closed during Magic Hour!
+For our early hour we jumped in line to meet the Princesses at Disneyland and at California Adventure it was awesome to get in quickly to a lot of rides- California Adventure always seems way busier to me.

 - One little trick if you have small children is to ask for a stroller pass.
 Most rides will give you a stroller pass and you can come back later to skip the line for busy rides.
 My big girl and I went on Radiator Springs very first thing to avoid the lines and I asked for a stroller pass for my husband.
 That means that he can come back later and go on the ride without waiting again.
 (Disneyland knows that we have little kids and Mom and Dad often need to stay with a little one while the bigger kids go on rides so they offer this little benefit.)
 If you have littles don’t miss this HUGE perk.
 When the lines for Radiator Springs were an hour, we were able to use those stroller passes from the morning to zip right in.